tushar-rishav/balert/README.md

 ## Balert :loudspeaker:

-Balert is for all the lazy people (like me :bowtie: ) who don't bother to check desktop notifications.
+Balert is for all the lazy people (like me :bowtie: ) who often miss desktop notifications.
 Balert will say it clear and loud whenever your battery status goes below a default critical level or the level decided by you!

 | Build Status | Version | Downloads | Python   |